 LASIK stands for Laser in-situ keratomileusis, which is the most commonly performed type of laser eye surgery.
 This procedure is generally safe, effective, and has very few side effects.
 LASIK is a great option for many individuals considering laser vision correction for a variety of personal and professional reasons.
 And we are of the very few who perform LASIK surgery in Nagpur.

 Recovery time from laser eye surgery varies, but most patients can see significant improvement immediately following the procedure.
 You’ll need to arrange transportation as you won’t be able to drive until after initial recovery which requires rest from 24 to 48 hours.
-After that time daily administration of drops are required for several weeks.
-Full recovery from LASIK surgery (when you can open your eyes under water) can take at least six months.
+After that time daily administration of drops is required for several weeks.
+Full recovery from LASIK surgery (when you can open your eyes underwater) can take at least six months.

-It is an acronym standing for Small Iincision Lenticule Extraction ( SmILE ) which is a minimally invasive and innovative procedure.
-Instead of the laser ablation of the cornea, only minimal amount is lasered to create a lenticule which is then extracted through a keyhole corneal incision (compare 2-4 mm to 20 mm used in LASIK).
+It is an acronym standing for Small Incision Lenticule Extraction ( SmILE ) which is a minimally invasive and innovative procedure.
+Instead of the laser ablation of the cornea, only minimal amount is lasered to create a lenticular which is then extracted through a keyhole corneal incision (compare 2-4 mm to 20 mm used in LASIK).